fb pixel

 Sam Popowich

-Sam Popowich is an academic librarian at University of Winnipeg and a PhD candidate at the University of Birmingham.
+Dr. Sam Popowich is an academic librarian at University of Winnipeg and holds a PhD from the University of Birmingham.
 His research interests include political and cultural theory, Marxism, technology and librarianship.
 His PhD dissertation looks at recent controversies in Canadian librarianships over security, race, class, gender, and intellectual freedom using the work of Stuart Hall.
 He is the author of Confronting the Democratic Discourse of Librarianship: A Marxist Approach (Library Juice Press, 2019).

 Dr. Kathryn Ready